One-shot Voice Conversion For Style Transfer Based On Speaker Adaptation: EXPERIMENTS AND RESULTS

 To validate our proposed method, we implement comparison and ablation systems.
 For comparison systems, we selected three SOTA one-shot VC methods, including AGAINVC~\cite{AgainVC}, GSE~\cite{GSE} and VQMIVC~\cite{VQMIVC}.
 For a fair comparison, we finetune GSE with target speaker's utterance, which is referred as GSE-finetune.
 For ablation analysis, we implement four systems BL, P1, P2, and P3 (proposed).
 Among them, BL is composed of speaker and conversion module to convert BN to mel spectrum.
 P1 uses speaker normalization based on BL, and P2 adopts weight regularization based on P1.
 P3 is our final proposed system combining all the contributions.

 For our proposed method, the content adopts the same model configuration as Tian \textit{et al.}~\cite{VCC2020_Tian2020}.
-The content module follows a typical encoder-decoder architecture using the CBHG as the encoder and an auto-regressive module consisting of prenet, decoder RNN and postnet as the decoder.
-For conversion module, the configuration of CBHG is the same as that of content module.
+The content module follows a typical encoder-decoder architecture using CBHG as the encoder and an auto-regressive module consisting of prenet, decoder RNN and postnet as the decoder.
+For the conversion module, the configuration of CBHG is the same as that of the content module.
 Prenet consists of 2 fully connected layers with 80 and 256 hidden units respectively.
 Postnet contains 4 1D-convolution layers with 3*3 kernel size and 256 filters and a fully connected layers with 80 hidden units.
-The architecture and hyper-parameters of the reference encoder follow the origin configuration~\cite{Rerferceencoder}.
+The architecture and hyper-parameters of the reference encoder follow the original configuration in \cite{Rerferceencoder}.
+This structure mainly includes 6 layers of convolution and GRU.
+Each convolution layer is composed of 3×3 filters with 2×2 stride, SAME padding, and ReLU activation.
+The number of filters in each layer is [32, 32, 64, 64, 128, 128].
+Batch normalization is applied to every layer.
+The output of convolution layers is fed into GRU with 128 units.
 The speaker classifier consists of 3 fully connected layers.
 In training stage 2, the conversion model is trained for 120 epochs using batch size of 16.
 We use Adam optimizer to optimize our model with learning rate decay, which starts from 0.001 and decays every 20 epochs with decay rate 0.7.
 In training stage 3, we train the conversion model for 2000 steps using one utterance, and $\gamma$ is set to 1.
 The learning rate starts from 0.001 and decays every 200 steps in decay rate 0.5.